 Channel Islands Restoration is a 501(c)(3) non-profit contractor that works to restore habitat on the Channel Islands and the adjacent mainland through invasive plant management, native plant propagation, and native plant installation.
 Fellows will host community volunteer events and conduct educational and service learning programs.
 They will also plan events, recruit volunteers, and develop an environmental curriculum for use at events.

-One of our current projects that fellows will work on is our Chumash ethnobotanical garden at the San Marcos Foothills Preserve in Santa Barbara, California.
+One of our primary projects that fellows will work on is our Chumash ethnobotanical garden at the San Marcos Foothills Preserve in Santa Barbara, California.
+Fellows will also assist with volunteer events at our nursery in Goleta and some of our trips to Santa Cruz Island.

 City of Santa Barbara Sustainability & Resilience Department